iamrlz/DevOps-Roadmap/Notes/linux.md

      * Treat binary files as text (useful if you need to search binary files): `grep -a "pattern" <filename>`
      * Show byte offset of matching lines: `grep -b "pattern" <filename>`
      * Combining options: `grep -r -w -v "pattern" directory/`
+     * To check vendor for the ethernet controller used in sys: `ispc: | grep Ethernet` OR `cd /sys/class/net/eth0/devices`